K4rian/docker-citra-room/README.md

 ```bash
 docker build --no-cache -t k4rian/docker-citra-room .
 ```
-> The building process can take up to 5 minutes depending of your hardware specs. <br>
+> The building process can take up to 5 minutes depending on your hardware specs. <br>
 > A quad-core CPU with at least 1 GB of RAM and 3-5 GB of disk space is recommended for the compilation.

 <!---